MeepTech/obsidian-metadata-scry-plugin/README.md

 You can set the Data Values Path in the Data Storage Settings in the Obsidian app plugin settings to point to a specific folder.
 This folder will be assumed to have `.md` files containing YAML data.

-You can instantly access these YAML files as objects using the Data method of the API described above, and edit them using the `toDataFile` property of the Patch, Set, and Clear methods described above.
+You can instantly access these YAML files as objects using the `values` method of the API described above, and edit them using the `toDataFile` property of the Patch, Set, and Clear methods described above.

 #### Data Prototypes
 This plugin provides a system for storing easily accessable data in specific files via YAML using Data Values.
 It also supports storing prototypes/metadata in a seperate repository for convenience.
 This functionality is pretty much dientical to the Data Values functionality above, but with a seperate filesystem and access function.

 You can set the Data Prototypes Path in the Data Storage Settings in the Obsidian app plugin settings to point to a specific folder.
 This folder will be assumed to have `.md` files containing YAML data.

-You can instantly access these YAML files as objects using the Prorotype method of the API described above, and edit them using the `prototype` property of the Patch, Set, and Clear methods described above.
+You can instantly access these YAML files as objects using the `prototypes` method of the API described above, and edit them using the `prototype` property of the Patch, Set, and Clear methods described above.

 ## Configuration